bigcommerce/dev-docs/docs/api-docs/partner/pos/pos-foundation-overview.md

 # POS Foundation

 POS Foundation is a proof-of-concept [open-source framework](https://github.com/bigcommerce/point-of-sale-foundation) that helps developers deliver custom point-of-sale checkout interfaces to BigCommerce merchants with brick-and-mortar locations.
 It provides a template to scaffold custom POS solutions that use secure, pre-certified EMV card readers.
-POS Foundation includes a default integration with Stripe Terminal, which can significantly accelerate development time.
+POS Foundation's default integration with Stripe Terminal can significantly accelerate development time.

->>> general list of caveats that's too long to be a callout and should be a paragraph -- write them up with a collaborative tone that conveys this a cool proof-of-concept tutorial and starting place.
-> * This is not a single-click installation app; it's a manual connector app and thus doesn't appear in the store control panel
->   * ^^ that's why it uses a store api account
->   * no app profile
->   * no multi-store install
->   * no ngrok tunnel
-> * it doesn't use stripe platform
-> * local network operations only
-> * this app doesn't make its own channel -- we have a channels toolkit and subscriptionfound has some code that might be useful if you're developing it
-> * this app isn't MSF or channel-aware
-> * we love your pull requests. if you build this out into an app, please let us know
+This app is a manual connector app that uses a store API account.
+The app will not appear in the store control panel.
+With POS Foundation, you will not need to create an app profile or use ngrok.
+This proof-of-concept tutorial only applies to local network operations and will not make its own channel.

 ## Software requirements
 * [Node.js](https://nodejs.org/en/) 14.0.0+